Character Flaws and Strengths: Guide + Examples

 Example 2: Dialogue with Action

-There is no need to use a dialogue tag when we are using action to denote who is speaking
+There is no need to use a dialogue tag when an action already shows who is speaking.

 “I’m leaving now.”
 Rahul grabbed his jacket.